 Glossika Hebrew — Listen and Repeat Natural Hebrew (7 day free trial)

-We wrote previously about Glossika.
+I wrote previously about Glossika.
 It’s not free, but it’s crazy invaluable because it hammers in sentences that you can recall quickly without even having to think about it.
 It has happened to me multiple times in multiple languages.
 That’s why we call it “the one app you have to get”.

 A few reasons why Glossika is an awesome resource: